OpenCashDAO/contracts/README.md

 | 6 |                        | Change pure BCH |

-2. **remove** This function allows anyone to submit a proposal to remove authorizedThreadNFTs from the Project.
+2. **remove** This function allows anyone to submit a proposal to remove authorizedThreadNFTs from the Project Coordinator.
 In order to remove the threads, an existing thread should be used as the input.

 Transaction Structure: